kiedtl/roguelike/doc/branches.md

 - Open terrain makes it a bit more difficult to run.
 - Steam vents, smoke clouds, and noxious fumes make hanging around in certain areas dangerous.
-- Fuming fiends are a Smithing-only speciality.
+- Fuming fiends with their dustling friends are a Smithing-only speciality.
 - Smoke clouds and large splotches of fungi obscure vision...
 - ...Until fuming fiends dispel clouds, and fungi is set on fire.

 ## Prison

 - The starting area.
-- Drains that are unique to the Prison allow teleporting across level.
+- Drains (unique to the Prison) allow teleporting across level.
 - Executioners wander a single room, making it difficult to stab.
 They carry a giant knout capable of two-shotting you, but attack slowly.
 - Later levels may contain the occasional Abomination.